br-jeff/.dotfiles/readme.md

 To get nvim working with everything set up, you should have ASDF installed.
 ASDF is configured with Zinit on ZSH, so you don’t need to install it separately—just link your .zshrc file.

-By default, ZSH will start with global versions.
+By default, ZSH will start with ASDF global versions.
 This prevents Mason from crashing and eliminates the need to set the global version for every project that doesn't have a .tool-versions file.
-You can see versions on script.sh file
+You can see versions on script.sh file.

 ### Neovim